joeybose/joeybose.github.io/_pages/supervision-style.md

 My research supervision style is best characterized as working in a small startup environment where instead of reaching shipping velocity for products we care about (uncompromisingly) scientific excellence.
-This also means that I envision a mostly flat hierarchy where you are free bring your own exciting ideas, openly challenge my own ideas that I give you, and also respectfully mold your collaborative ideas with lab members.
+This also means that I envision a mostly flat hierarchy where you are free to bring your own exciting ideas, openly challenge my own ideas that I give you, and also respectfully mold your collaborative ideas with lab members.